thwill1000/cmm2-saaint-public/README.md

      -  Linux: `~/mmbasic/saaint/`
      -  Windows: `C:\Users\myname\mmbasic\saaint\`

-## How do I run it on
+## How do I run it ?

- - On the CMM2
+ - On the CMM2:
      - `chdir "/saaint"`
      - `*saaint`
- - On Linux using MMB4L
+ - On Linux using MMB4L:
      - `cd ~/mmbasic/saaint`
-     - `mmbasic saaint.bas`
+     - `mmbasic saaint`
- - On Windows using MMBasic for Windows
+ - On Windows using MMBasic for Windows:
      - Start `mmbasic.exe`
      - `chdir "C:\Users\myname\mmbasic\saaint"`
      - `*saaint`